-The most important thing to consider is how comfortable your shoes are.
-If you are walking for pleasure, they should be comfortable to wear without causing too much pain.
-On the other hand, it is not as important if you walk for work or school.
-You can wear them all day with no problems.
-Buy whatever shoes are the most comfortable for whatever purpose will be their most frequent use to last the longest possible time.
+On the other hand, it is not as really crucial if you walk to work or school.
+In general, you can always wear them all day with no problems.
+Basically, buying any type of shoes is the most comfortable for whatever purpose will be their most frequent use to last the longest possible time.

 The 500-Miles Limit